Day 124: The Rooster’s Denouement

 * May – First Annual Tulane Law vs. Shell Kickball Battle To The Death.
 Boatraces, beer czars, balls and more at the Audubon Park Fly!
 Tulane won by a technicality; apparently, their lot is a little more athletic than we are.
 Just wait until next year, you … lawyers!

 * July – All I seem to remember is sweltering heat, humidity and cooking for a bunch of people.
 What’s new about this?
-I made a whole South Indian meal, was unaided, and was successful enough to now crave my own cooking.
+I made a whole South Indian meal unaided, and was successful enough to now crave my own cooking.
 We Tamilians have a saying that is uttered when someone does the unthinkable, much to everyone else’s pleasant surprise: “It’s raining outside!”
-With the amount of interest I paid to kitchen work, singing and exploding nothing, I’m surprised my friends didn’t see a hurricane headed our way.
+With the amount of interest I paid to kitchen work, while burning or exploding nothing, I’m surprised my friends didn’t see a hurricane headed our way.

 And, without further ado, The Year Of The Rooster decided to cock up.
 Given the amount of fun we had all year along, it was probably the “bad eye” of the envious that got us, as opposed to the wrath of a vengeful god, as some hatemongers seem to think.
 Be it an act of god, the bad eye, the eye of the hurricane or some abominable, atrocious, inadequate, substandard and rinky-dink levee construction (guess which one I believe in), everything went wrong (except for an exceptional evacuation by state and local authorities, and don’t you dare give them hell about that).